asahicantu/az400/labs/Lab19.md

 After you complete this lab, you will be able to:

--Deploy Azure App Service web apps
+- Deploy Azure App Service web apps
--Generate and monitor Azure web app application traffic by using Application Insights -Investigate Azure web app performance by using Application Insights -Track Azure web app usage by using Application Insights -Create Azure web app alerts by using Application Insights -Exercise 0: Configure the lab prerequisites
+- Generate and monitor Azure web app application traffic by using Application Insights
+- Investigate Azure web app performance by using Application Insights
+- Track Azure web app usage by using Application Insights
+- Create Azure web app alerts by using Application Insights
+- Exercise 0: Configure the lab prerequisites

 In this exercise, you will set up the prerequisites for the lab, which consist of the preconfigured Parts Unlimited team project based on an Azure DevOps Demo Generator template and -Azure resources, including an Azure web app and an Azure SQL database.

 ## Task 0: Associate your subscription with your project.

 Navigate to the following URL https://dev.azure.com and login as asahi_cantuRCO1X@gdcs0.com and the password oXg3ekBnrnTTdfeO

 Click Start free.